 Panic attacks can be severely disabling and keep certain individuals from holding any type of job that they are qualified to perform.
 In these severe cases, patients may be able to receive SSDI benefits, which can help them pay bills and other expenses when it is impossible to make money in any other way.

-To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact the attorneys of Chermol & Fishman, LLC.
+To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact the disability lawyers in florida of Chermol & Fishman, LLC.
 The initial consultation is free, and we never charge a fee until we win your case.